divio/divio-cloud-docs/introduction/laravel-03-setup-project-locally.rst

 This step is required as part of the beta implementation of the PHP/Laravel project type, and will be refined in later releases.

-You'll find a script in ``divio/setup.php`` that sets up components in the project, and performs database migrations.
+You'll find a script in ``divio/setup.php`` that helps set up the project for local development purposes, and performs database migrations.
 Run it with:

 ..  code-block:: bash

     docker-compose run web php /app/divio/setup.php

 This takes a few minutes.
 Once complete, you can run your project.

 Start the local project